3 Ways to Check If an Object Has a Property in JavaScript

 The method name hasOwnProperty()

-suggests that it looks in the own properties of the object.
+suggests that it looks for the own properties of the object.
 The own properties are those defined directly upon the object.

 2. in operator